timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-05-09
+# Objectives for Today 2021-05-10

+- Update Key Performance Indicators
+- Update Weekly Topic in Discord
-- Objective of the day: Collect and Display in some form all* the data desired.
+- Objective of the day: Collect all the racing games released on Steam in April 2021
-- Display the session weather.
-- Display the car information.
-- Display the track information.
-- Collect information on the track sectors, and compute the sectors of each lap.

-*all data with the exception of "secret sauce".
+- Extra: Optimizing older YouTube videos.

 **Purpose**

-Get Telemetry Buddy working and helping drivers!
+Keep the adventure moving forward.